 1. Plank:

-The plank is one of the most effective basic exercises that engage all parts of the body.
+The board is one of the most effective basic exercises that engage all parts of the body.
 But the poor performance of this exercise resets its effectiveness and can lead to problems in the spine.

 Mistakes: